SolarScorecard

 LAST UPDATED: FEBRUARY 2026

-Is a Battery Worth It?
+Is a Solar Battery Worth It?

 Without a battery, a typical solar home self-consumes about 30–40% of the energy it generates.
 The rest gets exported to the grid at a low feed-in tariff (often just 3–6c/kWh).
 A battery stores that excess energy for use at night, boosting self-consumption to 60–80% and dramatically reducing your grid reliance.